Skip to main content

 Recognizing that today’s artists continue to link people to the land, the Forest Service, National Park Service and U.S. Fish & Wildlife Service are sponsoring Voices of the Wilderness, artist-in-residence opportunities hosted in some of Alaska’s wildest and most scenic areas.

-Your job?
-It’s to be inspired.
-Experience the wilderness and use your creative energy to bring its voice back to the community.
+Your job is to be inspired!
+Experience the wilderness and use your creative energy to give it voice and connect human communities to its vital spirit.

 Artist-in-Residence